The most essential food & wine cultural experience in Georgia is the Georgian Supra (feast) hosted by an engaging Tamada (toastmaster).

 Hospitality and the supra all are reflections of deep respect towards the family.
 The Tamada honors the efforts of parents and grandparents for bringing us to this world and making us the men and women we are today.

 Toast to women

-Particular thanks is given to the women who have prepared the food on the table.
+Particular thanks are given to the women who have prepared the food on the table.
 With them in mind, the toast is usually for women in general, as persons to be admired and respected.

 Toast to the guests